matomo-org/developer-documentation/README.md

 ## Supported inline tags in PHP comments

-The following tags can be used in PHP docblocks so that they can be turned to links in the API referenceIm.
+The following tags can be used in PHP docblocks so that they can be turned to links in the API reference.

 ```
 {@hook Request.dispatch}                    // link to Request.dispatch hook